 A conviction under ARS 13-3107 is a felony offense.
 In particular, a conviction is a Class 6 felony.vi

-The crime is punishable by a prison sentence of between four months and two years.
+The crime is punishable by a prison sentence of four months and two years.

-If a defendant discharged a deadly weapon, then the crime is considered a dangerous offense and is punishable by a prison sentence of between one year, six months and three years.
+If a defendant discharges a deadly weapon, the crime is considered a dangerous offense and is punishable by a prison sentence of one year, six months and three years.

 4. Are there related offenses?